-- (1) The owner or operator of any geothermal well or prospect well before commencing the drilling, redrilling, deepening, or altering of casing of any geothermal well or prospect well shall file with the State Geologist or representative a written application for permit to drill, redrill, deepen, or alter casing accompanied by a nonrefundable fee of \$250 for each geothermal well or program of prospect wells.
-The application shall contain the following: - (a) The location(s) and ground elevation(s) of the proposed well(s).
-The location shall include the township, range, and section, together with the footage measurement from a section or quarter section corner.
-For prospect wells, a map may replace the footage measurements:
+(1) Before commencing the drilling, redrilling, deepening, or altering of casing of any geothermal well or prospect well, the owner or operator of any geothermal well or prospect well must file with the department a written application for a permit to drill, redrill, deepen, or alter casing accompanied by a nonrefundable fee in accordance with ORS 522.055 or 522.155.
+The application must include, but is not limited to:

+(a) The location(s) and ground elevation(s) of the proposed well(s).
+The location includes the township, range, and section, and the footage measurement from a section or quarter section corner.
+For prospect wells, a map may replace the footage measurements;

+(b) An identifying name or number for each well, approved by the department;

+(c) The proposed geologic objectives and proposed well depth for each well; and

+(d) Other pertinent data as the department may require in a form acceptable to the department.
+The information on the permit application is not confidential, with the exception of prospect well locations.

+(2) The department will circulate an application to drill pursuant to ORS 522.125(1) for geothermal wells or 522.065 for prospect wells.

-- (b) The number or other designation, approved by the State Geologist, by which the well(s) shall be known; - (c) The proposed geologic objectives and proposed well - (d) Such other pertinent data as the State Geologist may require on forms supplied by the department or in other form acceptable to the State Geologist.
-The information on the permit application shall be non-confidential, with the exception of Prospect Well locations. - (2) Circulation of the application to drill shall be in accordance with ORS 522.125(1). - (3) Upon receipt of the application, the fee, the bond required under OAR 632-020-0035, and after the comment period provided for by ORS 522.125, the State Geologist or representative will make a determination and issue such person a permit to drill, unless the drilling of the geothermal well or prospect well is contrary to law, rule, or order of the Board.
+(3) Upon receipt of the application, the fee, the bond required under OAR 632-020-0035, and after the comment period provided for by ORS 522.125 for geothermal wells and 522.065 for prospect wells, the department will make a determination and issue a permit to drill, unless the drilling of the geothermal well or prospect well is contrary to law, rule, or order of the board.
 The drilling, redrilling, deepening, or altering of casing of a geothermal well or prospect well is prohibited until a permit is obtained.
-If the permit is disallowed, the State Geologist or representative will immediately notify the person in writing giving the reasons therefor. - (4) Drilling, redrilling, deepening or altering casing operations must commence within one year from the date of issuance of the permit or such permit shall become invalid.
-The permit may be extended by the State Geologist for a maximum of an additional one year upon receipt of written request from the permittee before the expiration date giving reasons for an extension.
-The request shall be accompanied by a nonrefundable fee of \$250. - (5) The issuance of a permit is not a finding of compliance with the Statewide Planning Goals (ORS 197.225) or compatibility with the acknowledged comprehensive plan.
-The applicant must receive land use approval from the affected local government supported by written findings as provided in OAR 632-001-0015(5)(b)(A) before the use can commence. - (6) After completion, suspension, or abandonment of any well, the provisions of this section shall also apply to the deepening, redrilling, or altering casing of the well.
+If the permit is disallowed, the department will immediately notify the person in writing giving the reasons.

+(4) The issuance of a permit is not a finding of compliance with the Statewide Planning Goals (ORS 197.225) or compatibility with the acknowledged comprehensive plan.
+The applicant must receive land-use approval from the affected local government supported by written findings as provided in OAR 632-001-0015(5)(b)(A) before the use can commence.

-Stat Auth · ORS 522
+(5) After completion, suspension, or decommissioning of any well, the provisions of this section also apply to the deepening, redrilling, or altering casing of the well.

 Hist.: GMI 4, f.
 7-20-72, ef.
 8-1-72; GMI 4-1980, f. & ef.
 10-2-80; GMI 1-1983, f. & ef.
 9-30-83; GMI 1-1984, f. & ef.
 1-23-84; GMI 1-1991, f.
 9-5-91, cert. ef.
 9-6-91; GMI 2-1995, f. & cert. ef.
-3-10-95
+3-10-95; DGMI 1-2010, f. & cert. ef.
+6-22-10